 From time to time the National Award Authority may introduce requirements further to the standards that apply to Federal and State law.
-In the event of this occurrence information will be distributed to Award Units through State and Territory offices.
+In the event of this occurrence information will be distributed to Award Centres through State and Territory offices.

 All policies relating to The Duke of Edinburgh’s International Award – Australia can be viewed in the Governance Policy below:

 Last Updated on